-In addition to the know-your-client procedure, Yvonne Credit will also observe the requirement to comply with the anti-money laundering or counter terrorist financing regulations for its financing business.
+In addition to the know-your-client procedure, Yvonne Credit will also observe the requirement to comply with the Anti-Money Laundering and Counter Terrorist Financing Ordinance for its financing business.
 Furthermore, to promote clients' awareness of the requirements of the Money Lenders Ordinance, a summary of provisions of the Money Lenders Ordinance will be attached, for client's reference, to the loan agreement to be entered between Yvonne Credit and its client.